I am a disability travel blogger who takes road trips all over the country

 While seeking repairs for the lift, I have been told that the Mobility Van Store of Lakeland is under investigation for shady business practices and selling faulty equipment.
 However, I have not been able to get confirmation of this or find where to report my experience.
 If you have information, please contact me by email: email@example.com

-I believe the primary fault lies with the Mobility Van Store of Lakeland, Florida, however I also question whether VMI has made a high-quality product, as the design of this wheelchair lift seems to make it prone to breaking.
+I believe the primary fault lies with the Mobility Van Store of Lakeland, Florida, however, I also question whether VMI has made a high-quality product, as the design of this wheelchair lift seems to make it prone to breaking.
 I previously contacted VMI when the lift broke in June, and they refused to assist with the cost because the lift is out of warranty.
-Further, they did not seem to care about the dishonest actions of their dealer.
+Further, they have taken minimal steps to address the dishonest actions of their dealer.
 I believe manufacturers have a responsibility to ensure their authorized dealers are performing honest work and selling functional products.
 You need to do the right thing here, VMI — refund my lift and remove the Mobility Van Store from your authorized dealer program.